Skip to main contentScroll Top

 The interior of the Golden Buddha Temple.

-The move took place in 1955.
-It was the rainy season and a crane had been hired to move it carefully, but a sling gave way and the statue fell into the mud.
-According to local beliefs, such incidents are considered a bad omen.
-At that moment, all the workers became frightened and abandoned the statue as it was.
-And as a bad omen, in fact that day, a violent storm raged all night, drowning the city in torrents of water.
+According to local beliefs, this kind of incident is considered a bad omen.
+At that moment, all the workers were frightened and abandoned the statue as it was.
+And indeed, as if to confirm the bad omen, a violent storm raged that day and lasted all night, flooding the city with torrential rain.

 golden buddha wat traimit bangkok